Adversarial Detection of Flash Malware: Limitations and Open Issues: Experimental Evaluation

-\textbf{Preprocessing.} As mentioned in Section \ref{sect:architecture:subsect:parser}, the original \texttt{JPEXS} parser was modified to allow a faster analysis of multiple \SWF files, as well as a better integration with the other components of \FlashBuster.
-All data related to tags and bytecodes are extracted and dumped to files, in order to allow for subsequent analyses by the other modules of \FlashBuster.
+\begin{itemize}\item \textbf{FlashBuster.} As mentioned in Section~\ref{sect:architecture:subsect:parser}, the original \texttt{JPEXS} parser was modified to allow a faster analysis of multiple SWF files, as well as better integration with the other components of FlashBuster.
+All data related to tags and bytecodes were extracted and dumped into files, to allow for subsequent analyses by the other FlashBuster modules.
 The extraction time may vary from milliseconds to some minutes for very large files.

-\textbf{Feature Extraction.} As we are counting the occurrence of each feature, there can be a considerably high difference in values between certain features and others.
-Considering the possibility of adversarial attacks, this might give the attacker more degrees of freedom to confuse the classifier.
-For this reason, we adopted a feature normalization and selection strategy that is composed of three stages:

-\textbf{(i)} We established an upper limit for the feature values in our dataset.
-For our experiments, we chose $10$ as a reasonable value that limits the number of injectable features in a specific sample (in particular, the maximum amount is given by $n_f*v_{max}$), where $n_f$ is the number of employed features and $v_{max}$ is the feature maximum value.
-Without limiting the feature values, it would be possible to generate samples with anomalous values of specific features, which would be rather difficult to be found in practice.
-Moreover, performing perfect knowledge attacks without limiting the values of the features is computationally very expensive.

-To confirm that limiting the feature values does not influence classification performances, we repeated our experiments with higher upper limits, without noticing significant differences in performances.

-\textbf{(ii)} We selected the $50$ most occurring features in the dataset.
-Such threshold has been chosen as it was the minimum value that did not affect classification performances in our experiments.
-In particular, we extracted the features with the highest score $ S $, given by the following:

-where $x_i$ is the $i$-feature, whilst $1$ and $-1$ are the labels related to, respectively, malicious and benign file categories.
-Each feature is taken only once.

-\textbf{(iii)} All features were normalized with the popular tf-idf strategy \cite{Baeza-Yates:1999:MIR:553876}.
-This was particularly crucial for SVM classifiers, which perform best with normalized features.